bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/2._Basic_Syntax/basicSyntax.md

 In the first line, we should specify the license the we want to use.
 You can find a comprehensive list of licenses here: https://spdx.org/licenses/.

-Using the `pragma` keyword (line 3), we specify the solidity version we want the compiler to use.
+Using the `pragma` keyword (line 3), we specify the Solidity version we want the compiler to use.
 In this case, it should be greater than or equal to `0.8.3` but less than 0.9.0.

 We define a contract with the keyword `contract` and give it a name, in this case `HelloWorld` (line 5).